Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Weight Gain is Sometimes Healthy

 It is important to note that not all weight gain is unhealthy, such as building lean muscle.
 Some weight gain is healthy and expected, such as for growth and development (in children and pregnancy).
-Only when weight gain is attributed to excess fat weight is there concern.
-Therefore, being "over fat" is the problem, not necessarily "over weight."
+There is a recommended amount of weight that should be gained during pregnancy to ensure a healthy birth and healthy mother ([Include link to the IOM 2009 Pregnancy weight gain guidelines]).
+Weight gain becomes abnormal or unhealthy when there is excess fat being stored, thus being “over fat” is the problem, not necessarily “over weight.”

 Maintaining a Healthy Weight